Things to Do at Blue Penny Museum

 Opening Hours

-Monday to Saturday: 10:00 AM - 5:00 PM.
-Closed on Sundays and public holidays.
-Last entry is at 4:30 PM.
+Monday to Saturday 10:00 AM to 5:00 PM, closed Sundays and public holidays.
+Last entry is typically 30 minutes before closing.

 Tickets & Pricing